Smooth Flow Matching for Synthesizing Functional Data: Copula Flow for Functional Data

-Note that \( F_{t_1}(X(t_1)), \ldots, F_{t_m}(X(t_m)) \) are uniformly distributed random variables, whose joint distribution, the copula, determines the dependence structure among the random variables \( X(t_1), \ldots, X(t_m) \).
-The copula framework provides a flexible approach for separately modeling the marginal distributions of \( X(t_1), \ldots, X(t_m) \) and their dependence structure.
-This separation is particularly useful when direct modeling of the joint distribution of \( X \) is difficult.
+Note that \( F_{t_1}(X(t_1)), \ldots, F_{t_m}(X(t_m)) \) are uniformly distributed random variables, whose joint distribution---the copula---characterizes the dependencies among \( X(t_1), \ldots, X(t_m) \).
+The copula framework thus provides a flexible approach for separately modeling the marginal distributions of \( X(t_1), \ldots, X(t_m) \) and their dependence structure, which is particularly useful when direct modeling of the full joint distribution of \( X \) is challenging.

-A common approach to modeling the copula is through a latent variable representation called copula process \citep{wilson2010copula}.
-See the following definition. \begin{D}[Copula Process] $X$ is a copula process with a base process $Z$ if for any $t_1,\ldots,t_m\in \mathcal {T}$ and $u_1,\ldots,u_m\in [0,1]$,
+A common approach to modeling the copula is through a latent variable representation known as a copula process \citep{wilson2010copula}.
+We formalize this concept below.